Elco Ltd.: Publicly traded subsidiaries

-The company operates as a array of subsidiaries, four of which are publicly traded:
+The company operates as an array of subsidiaries, four of which are publicly traded:

 Electra

-Founded in 1945, Electra’s main activities are construction, infrastructure and electromechanical systems primarily in Israel and the United States; facilities management, and establishing and developing real estate projects.
+Founded in 1945, Electra's main activities are construction, infrastructure and electromechanical systems primarily in Israel and the United States; facilities management, and establishing and developing real estate projects.
 The company is listed on the Tel Aviv Stock Exchange and part is of the TA-35 Index, with annual revenue of US$2.5 billion in 2020.
 The company is headquartered in Tel Aviv, operates in 17 countries and employed 13,200 people in 2021.

 Electra Consumer Products

 Listed in the TA-90 Index, Electra Consumer Products is organized into five divisions: electric consumer products; retail of electrical consumer goods; food retail; sports and leisure; and real estate.

 With more than 6,500 employees, Electra Consumer Products is focused on the import, export, marketing, sales, distribution and retail of air conditioning systems and electric consumer products.
 The company operates a chain of supermarkets and also holds the 7-Eleven convenience store franchise in Israel.
 The company also holds the concession in Israel for the global brand, Columbia Sportswear, and operates a chain of sports and leisure stores, for a total of 250 retail stores when combined, as well as owning 25,000 square meters of commercial real estate.

 In 2021 the company partnered with a recycling company to build the first recycling plant for Large Domestic Appliances, also known as heavy electronic waste — such as refrigerators and air conditioners — in Israel, taking control of the entire value chain from production to recycling.
 The plant is planned to open in 2022, it will comply with European CENELEC standards, and will have a capacity of approximately 30,000 tons per year.

 In late 2021 Electra Consumer Products announced a move into solar energy, having signed an agreement with SolarEdge, under which a subsidiary company, Electra Solar, will sell SolarEdge's products for domestic solar setups in Israel, and having also acquired control of Solar Sensei, which represents US solar panel company SunPower in Israel, and imports, produces and distributes solar equipment such as solar panels, converters, and optimizers.

 Electra Consumer Products was included in a list of the best 100 companies to work for in 2020, by the business ranking firm, CofaceBDI.